uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 ### date

-- The date the item was created/published in ISO format `yyyy-mm-dd`.
+- The date the item was created/published in ISO format `yyyy-mm-dd`, `yyyy-mm`, or `yyyy`.
 - If you know the exact date for an item, fill it in using the yyyy-mm-dd format.
 If you only know the year and month, simply leave off the day: 1955-12.
 Likewise, if you only know the year, just enter the year: 1955.
 - If there is no year included with the item, you can estimate the date to the nearest decade if you know enough information about the content of the image or item.
+This value is intended to help users discover relevant materials and visualize the timeline.
-    - For example, if you think a photo was probably taken in the 1950s based on a car or clothing pictured, you can put '1950' or '1955' in the data cell.
-Be sure to fill in the date range in YYYY-YYYY format (in this case, 1950-1960) in the 'archival_date' cell in this situation, but do not put the range in the "date" column.
+    - For example, if you think a photo was taken in the 1950s based on a car or clothing pictured, you can put `1950` or `1955` in the date cell.
+Be sure to fill in the date range in YYYY-YYYY format (in this case, 1950-1960) in the "archival_date" cell in this situation, but do not put the range in the "date" column.
-- If you do not know the date and cannot estimate it, leave this field blank.
+- *If you do not know the date and cannot estimate it, leave this field blank.*
 - The "date" field is intended to be sortable and machine readable in order that items can be put on a timeline or sorted--so having it strictly in ISO format is important!
-No slashes or ranges!
+No slashes or ranges or undated or N/A!
 - Example values: `1955-12-08`; `1955-12`; `1955`

 ### archival_date

-- This is an alternate, non-ISO date field to represent the ambiguity of dates using archival conventions.
+- This is a free text date field to represent the date(s) using archival conventions (such as [DACS](https://saa-ts-dacs.github.io/dacs/06_part_I/03_chapter_02/04_date.html)).
+This can be used to express full ambiguity of item's dates.
 - While the "date" field is used to sort and put items on a timeline, "archival_date" is used for display on the item page to ensure the specificity of the date can be communicated.
+- All items that have a value in "date" should ALSO have a value in "archival_date".
+In the case of certain dates, the values will be the same.
 - General conventions:
     - If an object's date is somewhere within an approximate date range (i.e. "2020-2030" or "2020-2025"), enter that range into this cell in the format YYYY-YYYY.
     - In the event that no date is known, enter the value `undated`.